Trusted WordPress tutorials, when you need them most.

 Repeat the process to add redirects for all other links, and then visit the old URLs to make sure that they are redirecting properly to the new URL on your WordPress website.

-AIOSEO’s ‘Redirect Manager’ also lets you track how many times your old link is redirected to your new one, so you can keep track of your traffic sources.
+AIOSEO’s ‘Redirect Manager’ also lets you track how many times your old link is redirected to your new one, which can help you keep track of your traffic sources.

 Method 2.
 Set up Redirects Using Simple 301 Redirects

-For this method, we’ll be using a free WordPress plugin with fewer features but it will get the job done.
+For this method, we will be using a free WordPress plugin with fewer features, but it will get the job done.

 Simple 301 redirects

-Click on save changes button to store this redirect.
+Click on the ‘Save changes’ button to store this redirect.
 Repeat the process for all other URLs.

 Step 7: Customizing Your WordPress Site